evanbeard/Facebook-Photo-Downloader/README.md

 ## Instructions

 1) Go to any photo in the album you want to download.
 The url should look like this "https://www.facebook.com/photo.php?fbid=8532030814&set=a.665432525484.2233540.1310135&type=1".
 You don't want to be in the theatre (remove "&theatre" from the url to get out of it).
 2) Run the bookmarklet
-3) Follow instructions printed to the console (to use wget to download your images)
+3) Follow instructions printed to the javascript console (you'll use wget to download your images)

 ## FAQ